How God uses suffering in our lives

 1 Peter 5:10 ESV And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.

 The big question for us all is, “Are we willing to trust God and thank Him for our sufferings and embrace His higher purposes through what we have to endure?”
 When we are willing to endure hardship and suffering, we will be more equipped for God’s kingdom work.
-Spiritual warfare is real and it is those who have the strength and resolve to stand against it who will prevail.
+Trials and suffering are real and it is those who have the strength and resolve to continue to stand who will prevail.

 Romans 5:3-5 ESV Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.